-For the convenience of contributors to Society publications, we are providing here a brief version of the official Style Sheet, covering the essential points of its application.
+For the convenience of contributors to Society publications, we are providing here a brief version of the SSA Style Sheet, covering the essential points of its application.
 Please pay special attention to the important note at the bottom of this webpage.

 Authors whose work requires more detailed discussion of these points should consult the full version of the Style Sheet, in The American Journal of Semiotics 4.3-4 (1986), 193-215, or the Semiotics 1984 Proceedings volume, pp. 715-739 (PDF link also at the bottom of this page).
 In this brief version, we elaborate only on the principle unique to the SSA Style Sheet, the principle of the historical layering of sources.

 Articles are to be submitted electronically in standard word processing format (.rtf, .doc, .docx and .odt formats are acceptable) with an accompanying pdf file for formatting verification.
 Submissions are to be typed double-spaced throughout the text, notes and references, with at least 1 inch top, bottom, and right margins, using 11 point type size for text, 10 point for extracts (block quotes) and the list of References, and 9 point for notes.

 Manuscripts are to be prepared for blind-review, with a separate cover sheet with the author’s name and contact information.
 Manuscripts may be divided as appropriate into numbered sections with headings, not numbers alone.
-All pages of the manuscript are to have the last name of the author and the page number in the header.
 Single quotes are to be used within double quotes; brackets within parentheses; italics for emphasized expressions.

 Abstract: Articles (not book reviews) must begin, under the title and byline, with an abstract (9 point) introduced by the formatted word Abstract:.